Illegal immigration: Canada

+Chile

+In November 2025, Peruvian President José Jerí declared a state of emergency along the southern border with Chile to block an influx of undocumented migrants, primarily Venezuelans.
+Large numbers of Venezuelans attempted to leave Chile and enter Peru following threats of mass expulsion from Chilean President-elect José Antonio Kast.

 Mexico

 In the first six months of 2005, more than 120,000 people from Central America were deported, as compared to 2002, when for the entire year, only 130,000 were deported.
 People of Han Chinese origin pay about $5,500 to smugglers to be taken to Mexico from Hong Kong.
 It is estimated that 2.4% of rejections for work permits in Mexico correspond to Chinese citizens.
 In a 2010 news story, USA Today reported, "...
 Mexico's Arizona-style law requires local police to check IDs.
 And Mexican police freely engage in racial profiling and routinely harass Central American migrants, say immigration activists."
 Many women from Eastern Europe, Asia, and Central and South America take jobs at table dance establishments in large cities.
 The National Institute of Migration (INM) in Mexico raids strip clubs and deport foreigners who work without proper documentation.
 In 2004, the INM deported 188,000 people at a cost of US$10 million.

 In September 2007, Mexican President Calderón harshly criticized the United States government for the crackdown on illegal immigrants, saying it has led to the persecution of immigrant workers without visas.
 "I have said that Mexico does not stop at its border, that wherever there is a Mexican, there is Mexico", he said.
 However, Mexico has also deported US citizens, deporting 2,000 cases in 2015 and 1,243 in 2014.
 Illegal immigration of Cubans through Cancún tripled from 2004 to 2006.
 In October 2008, Mexico tightened its immigration rules and agreed to deport Cubans who use the country as an entry point to the US.
 It also criticized US policy that generally allows Cubans who reach US territory to stay.
 Cuban Foreign Minister said the Cuban-Mexican agreement would lead to "the immense majority of Cubans being repatriated".